ruby-processing/ruby-processing.github.io/_projects/jruby_art.md

 ### Java

-If you run in to trouble use [AdoptOpenJDK][adopt] binaries, there eas once an issue with OpenGL with some JDKs but that seems to have been resolved.
+If you run in to trouble use [AdoptOpenJDK][adopt] binaries, there was once an issue with OpenGL with some JDKs but that has been resolved.

 ### JRuby